Jwindustries/IT-1025/README.md

 # practice
-practice for week two of it 1025
+practice for week two of IT 1025